rattaj/pair-finance-data-engineering-task/README.md

 3. Store the aggregated results into the MySQL database.

 The file `main/main.py` has been updated to `commit` the devices_data insert record operation.
-The dockerfile `analytics/Dockerfile` is updated to build additional required dependencies required:
+The dockerfile `analytics/Dockerfile` is updated to the build additional required dependencies such as:
 - pandas: To manipulate the data.
 - geopy: To calculate the distance between two gps coordinates.
 - pymysql & cryptography: To connect to the MySQL.